DTB396/Faith-Frontier/_cases/a-000313-25/index.md

 filed_date: 2024-10-29
 last_updated: 2025-12-17
 permalink: /cases/a-000313-25/
+overview: 'Appellate Division matter arising from a street-crossing conviction originating in Atlantic County.
+This page serves as a clean, verifiable public record for docket A-000313-25, linking to operative orders and filings while preserving a chronological procedural history consistent with Faith Frontier integrity-first archival standards.'
 summary: 'Appellate Division matter arising from a street-crossing conviction originating in Atlantic County.

   This page serves as a clean, verifiable public record for docket A-000313-25, linking to the